POTENTIAL ID'S:

 E.

-some ways, India and China mark
+In some ways, India and China mark "roads not taken" by

-"roads not taken" by Western Civilization.
-This is
+Western Civilization.
+This is particularly true when

-true when it comes to religion.
+it comes to religion.
 Comment.

 For

-of your exam, I will choose twelve
+Part I of your exam, I will choose twelve (12)

-historical significance of eight
+historical significance of eight (8) of those terms.
+For

-(8) of those terms.
-For Part II of your exam, I will
+Part II of your exam, I will choose two (2) the

-for instance, I choose Essay Question 1, I will not give
+Essay Question 1, I will not give you Kemet, Nomes,

-among the potential choices.
+from that first group among the potential choices.

 In

-general, a good essay response
+general, a good essay response includes most of the ID's

-includes most of the ID's in the related group.
-A
+in the related group.
+A good response to the Egypt

 etc. A good response to the Tanakh question would

-Genesis, Deuteronomy, etc.
+talk about Genesis, Deuteronomy, etc.

 I am

-impressed when students use
+impressed when students use what the remember from the

-what the remember from the primary sources in their
+primary sources in their essay.
+Including where

 Sumerian proverb, or an Assyrian law, for instance, can

-"book" quiz material when appropriate.
-I like seeing
+appropriate.
+I like seeing students discuss

-doing the Tanakh essay.
+their quizzes when doing the Tanakh essay.

 Please note that a good essay on Egypt should talk about Old Kingdom, Middle Kingdom, and New Kingdom Egypt--not just the Old Kingdom.
 A good essay response to the Mesopotamia prompt should include comment on Sumer, Babylon, Assyria, and the Chaldaeans, not just the Sumerians.